eksctl-io/eksctl/userdocs/src/usage/vpc-networking.md

 - managed addons are defined as shows above
 - version must be => 1.21
 - setting vpc.NAT is not allowed
+- serviceIPv4CIDR is not supported together with IPv6

 The default value is `IPv4`.